 In addition, this learning opportunity aims to boost your functional skills, improve your communication and teamwork, accelerate your self-development, and refine your ICT and problem-solving skills.

-You should have achieved five GCSEs at grade C or above including a C grade in English or successful completion of a BTEC First Diploma at Distinction grade.
+You should have achieved five GCSEs at grade C or above including English at grade 4 or above or successful completion of a BTEC First Diploma at Distinction grade.
 At interview, you should bring with you a portfolio of creative work in evidence of your desire to complete a media based course.
 This portfolio could include, but is not limited to:

-– A show reel in the form of a DVD or blog address showing any short films or other moving image work completed by yourself.
+A show reel in the form of a DVD or blog address showing any short films or other moving image work you have completed

 You will study 18 units over two years in a number of practical and theoretical areas that will prepare you for various roles in the media and communications industries.
 The structure of the course and the method of delivery is devised as a result of consultation between College staff and media professionals.
 It is delivered through constantly updated and industry related assignments.
 It is broadly equivalent to three GCE A Levels.